ByronBenton/ByronBenton/README.md

 * (👀) I’m looking to add to the community.

-* 🤔 I'm a natural deep thinker.
+* 🤔 I'm inherently a deep thinker.

 * 💬 Ask me about how to create functional products that appeal to customers.

 * ⚡ Fun fact: I love to workout and practice amateur videography and photography.